 The sight of a human being murdered and cleaning the blood was like a mystical experience to the young Ramirez.
 He said: “That day I went back to that apartment, it was like some kind of mystical experience.
 You could smell the dried blood.
 I looked at the place where Jessie had fallen and died, and I got this kind of tingly feeling.”

-Maybe this is why after he was caught, Ramirez posed the question of whether serial killers are born or bred?
+Maybe this is why after he was caught, Ramirez posed the question of whether serial killers were born or bred?

 The book, The Night Stalker Killer: Life of Serial Killer Richard Ramirez, By Jack Smith, describes his troubled upbringing and his exposure to violence at an early age.
 Smith helps us understand what might lead someone like Ramirez to brutally rape and kill his victims with such hate in cold blood after an abused childhood and later using drugs, satanic worship, and violence.